 Everything in your body is connected, and regardless of the activity you’re doing, if your shoes don’t provide enough stability and cushion against the impact of your movement, your joints can suffer!
 Everything from ankle, knee, and hip pain can be aggravated or even caused by improper footwear.
 Use this guide to find the best show for any workout.

 9. Incorporate Both Low and High Impact Exercise For Keeping Your Joints Healthy

-If you suffer from joint pain, too much high impact exercise can aggravate your body.
+If you suffer from joint pain, too much high-impact exercise can aggravate your body.
 But incorporating a little of it when you can is great for weight loss and making your muscles stronger.